 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Doha is March, with an average of 1.6 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 6% on March 14.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Doha experiences some seasonal variation in monthly rainfall.

 Rain falls throughout the year in Doha.
-The most rain falls during the 31 days centered around March 12, with an average total accumulation of 0.4 inches.
+The month with the most rain in Doha is March, with an average rainfall of 0.4 inches.

-The least rain falls around July 9, with an average total accumulation of 0.0 inches.
+The month with the least rain in Doha is July, with an average rainfall of 0.0 inches.